 Is the money really that good?

 Yes and no, it’s up to you.
 To put things into perspective, in Vietnam, I work 16 hours a week for a full time wage at home working 39 hrs a week after tax.
-Not much of what we earn is 100% on the books either, private classes which most teachers will take on in the evenings and weekends is extra on top of our contracted wage.
+Private classes which most teachers will take on in the evenings and weekends is extra on top of our contracted wage.
 An average teacher in my position out here can make between £1,000 to £2,500 a month depending on how much extra work your willing to put in.
 Remember although this seems like a very average wage for the UK, rent is £200 max a month for a beautifully spacious place and living expenses are so low effectively you live your life as cheaply or lavish as you like.
 If saving is your goal, it’s very achievable to do whilst enjoying life in a wonderful country, teaching (mostly) wonderful children.

 What’s the living conditions like?